loftuxab/alfresco-community-loftux/root/projects/installer/tomcat/README_linux.txt

   http://www.alfresco.org/mediawiki/index.php/Preview_Release_5
   or remove the transformer references completely if you don't require them: http://www.alfresco.org/forums/viewtopic.php?t=90
+  We have also noted cases on some distributions and configurations of Linux where imconvert is configured correctly but you recieve the 'Failed to execute command: imconvert ...' error.
+This can be solved in some instances by editing the 'content-services-context.xml' and removing the quotes around the imconvert command:
+  <value>imconvert '${source}' ${options} '${target}'</value>
+  to:
+  <value>imconvert ${source} ${options} ${target}</value>

 - If you see this error on server startup:
   ERROR [protocol] FTP Socket error